 I will tell you a story of two promising young professionals, who created a company.
 It was CleTo Associates, Inc. And they were happy, really happy until the pain of growing their business started…

-They both had worked together in a big company, and they have had developed not only empathy and complementary skills but also a vision of a new company that could grow fast and strong.
+They both had worked together in a big company, and they have had developed not only empathy and complementary skills but also a vision of a new company that could go through the different stages of business growth, fastly and strong.

 In the beginning, they were directly working with their customers, providing an outstanding service.
 This rapidly became a strong demand, requiring hiring collaborators.
 Newbies were directly supervised by Clerius and Tommy, and usually working together, so the service was as great as always.

 Tommy was really smart.
 Everything he analyzed and forecasted, ended as planned.
 Customer response to new services, growing ratios, funding requirements.
 On the other hand, Clerius was the enthusiastic, the team builder and the glue to keep everyone pushing in the same direction.